companieshouse/ch-account-ui/README.md

 ```
 <!-- prettier-ignore-end -->
 This structure allows for the most flexibility while still being relatively simple to maintain.
 It should also make the
-extraction of the content to a CMS at later date trivial.
+extraction of the content to a CMS at later date trivial....